 Life in England: A Weekend in Edinburgh, Part II

-We'll have to try these on our next visit.
+We'll have to try these on our next visit. |

 Note: This is the second in my series about our weekend in Edinburgh.
 In my last installment, we were wandering down the Royal Mile, looking for lunch.
 You can find Part I here.

-While we enjoyed the shops and the many lovely historic buildings, what we found really interesting along the Royal Mile were the closes. close is sort of a 'lane' or even an 'alley' - a very narrow walkway between 2 buildings.
+While we enjoyed the shops and the many lovely historic buildings, what we found really interesting along the Royal Mile were the closes.
+A close is sort of a 'lane' or even an 'alley' - a very narrow walkway between 2 buildings.

 These can be found all along the Royal Mile, tucked between the shops and restaurants -and were once themselves full of stands and stalls as well as people going about their daily business(how they all fit, I've no idea.)
 Today (no doubt due to Health and Safety regulations) they are empty of everything but pedestrians, but still narrow and a bit dark (Edinburgh had some of the earliest 'skyscrapers' even in the Middle Ages, with some buildings as tall as 14 storeys, which effectively block out much of the sunlight.)
 The old buildings and cobblestoned streets make it all seem very romantic and historical.
 The closes were often named after the businesses to be found within the close: